 Our team analyzes litter captured by trash traps each season.
 In 2020 our team tested and refined our methods to develop two standard protocols, a simple and detailed waste characterization.
 These are both available through the International Trash Trap Network.

 Learn more about how our methodology for quantifying and characterizing litter was developed.

 Our assessment analyzed the content from ten Seabins, ten LittaTraps, and surface water skimming from slips in the Toronto waterfront.

 Our assessment analyzed the contents of six Seabins over a seven-week period.
 This included three Seabins at the Outer Harbour Marina, one at the Police Basin, and two at the Toronto Islands.

 Our assessment analyzed the content from three Seabins and includes details of our new methodology.

 Data sharing: The International Trash Trap Network

-Keep an eye out for members of our team along the waterfront and come say hello (we are the ones with raccoons on our shirts)!
+Keep an eye out for our team along the waterfront and come say hello (we are the ones with raccoons on our shirts)!

-This project is in collaboration with PortsToronto, Toronto and Region Conservation Authority, the City of Toronto, Swim Drink Fish, and Waterfront BIA, with additional support from Nieuport Aviation and the University of Toronto School of Cities.
+This project is in collaboration with PortsToronto, Toronto and Region Conservation Authority, the City of Toronto, Swim Drink Fish, and Waterfront BIA, with additional support from the Commission for Environmental Cooperation, the University of Toronto School of Cities, and Nieuport Aviation.